How to Read the Dashboard

 Employment & Household Finances:

-- US personal savings as a percentage of disposable income remained elevated in May at 23.2%, though down from 32.2% in April.
+- US personal savings as a percentage of disposable income remained elevated in June at 19%, though down from 33.5% in April.

 Scott Krauthamer is Global Head of Product Management and Strategy at AB.
 Jonathan Berkow is Senior Quantitative Research Analyst and Alternative Data Lead for Equities at AB.